Buying vs. Leasing With Dick Brooks Honda of Greer

 Who Owns It

-You have options when it comes to buying a car: you can pay cash or finance it with monthly payments.
-Either way, the car will be yours.
+When buying a car, you can pay in full or finance it with monthly payments.
+In either case, the car becomes your property.

-To determine your loan terms and interest rates, lenders will consider your income, credit score, and the cost of the car.
-Once you negotiate and sign the necessary paperwork, the car is all yours to enjoy and use as you please.
+Lenders determine loan terms and interest rates based on your income, credit score, and the car's cost.
+After negotiating and signing the paperwork, the car is yours to enjoy.

 Upfront Costs

-When financing a car, it's important to have a down payment.
-This gives the bank security and helps lower your monthly payment.
-Aim for a down payment between 10% and 20% of the car's MSRP to secure your purchase.
+When financing a car, a down payment is crucial.
+It provides security for the lender and reduces your monthly payments.
+Aim for a down payment between 10% and 20% of the car's MSRP.

-If you have another vehicle, you can trade it in and use any equity towards your down payment.
-The amount you need will depend on the lender's requirements and your credit score.
-So, consider making a down payment to make your car purchase more affordable and get the best deal possible.
+If you have another vehicle, trading it in can help with your down payment.
+The required amount depends on the lender's criteria and your credit score.
+Making a down payment can make your purchase more affordable and secure a better deal.

 Future Value

-New cars lose value over time.
-In fact, in the first year of ownership, a vehicle can lose almost 20% of its value, according to Trusted Choice Insurance.
-The amount a car depreciates depends on its market value, make, model, and the year it was manufactured.
+New cars depreciate over time.
+In the first year, a vehicle can lose nearly 20% of its value.
+Depreciation depends on the car's market value, make, model, and year.

 End of Payments

-Once you've paid off what you owe on your contract, that's it.
-Your vehicle is 100% yours.
-The lending institution will send you a lien release as proof that the vehicle is paid off and all yours.
+Once you've paid off your loan, the vehicle is entirely yours.
+The lender will send you a lien release as proof of ownership.

 LEASING